The Blues of Frances Burnett

 This twenty-something from Memphis also recorded songs written by Berry Gordy and Smokey Robinson, and cut several others at Motown.
 Among them was one of Robinson’s most sophisticated ballads, “Your Mother Called On Me Today.”

-Burnett’s career as a singer began during the 1950s in Hot Springs, Arkansas, where she was talent-spotted and persuaded to move to Detroit.
+The career of Frances Burnett as a singer began during the 1950s in Hot Springs, Arkansas, where she was talent-spotted and persuaded to move to Detroit.
 There, she met a fellow who said, “You know what, Frances, you’ve got possibilities!”
 This she recalled in Better Than I Was, an earnest autobiography where she also revealed that her benefactor was a numbers bookie.
 “He was really quite an operator, booking $30,000 on an average day.”
 To advance her career, he paid for the move to New York, and all that went with it.

 Soon, Burnett was at the Apollo, opening for the likes of LaVern Baker, Jackie Wilson, Big Maybelle, the Falcons, Buddy Johnson and another Johnson, Marv.
 She appeared on television’s American Bandstand, and was hailed by Variety as “a sharp and clear belter with high sight values.”
 Show dates in other cities soon followed, at home and abroad.